...

 Make Heat Simple: Stylish Customer Support & Lead Gen in One

-The next of website chatbot examples is a clever bot embed on Make Heat Simple, a Swiss company that helps you regulate heating and energy spendings remotely.
+The next chatbot example is a clever bot embedded on Make Heat Simple, a Swiss company that helps you regulate heating and energy spendings remotely.

 The bot helps visitors to assess their situation and find companies that are able to provide them with remote heating control.
 The user can stop with a more general search or specify the requirements to the smallest detail.